 The Often Forgotten College Application Essential: Relationships

-A teacher sits with her student as they bond over shared interest and build a relationship, an essential part of a strong college application.
+A teacher talks with her student as they bond over shared interest and build a relationship, an essential part of a strong college application.

 People learn from relationships.
 I routinely advise students: “Talk, talk, talk to as many people as possible.
 You learn from every conversation.
 Sometimes you learn a lot; sometimes, you learn just a small thing.
 But, even that small thing can be valuable.”
 I follow this advice myself and take every opportunity to connect to and build relationships with others.
 In adult professional circles, this is called networking!